PieEditor/PIE/src/back/api.md

 ### List your documents

-List documents for the authenticated users, or, if called anonymously, return all public documents.
+List documents for the authenticated users.

 	GET /documents